 When it comes to new cars, the number you are bound to run up against most often in advertisements, brochures and on the sales floor is the sticker price.
 However, the price of a car is so much more than the big black number on the window.
 This common-sense, comprehensive car price guide can help you avoid marketing traps and pitfalls so you get the best vehicle for your driving needs.
+Just make sure you're covered with an affordable auto insurance policy.

 This is the price the dealer wants you to pay.
 It is the MSRP, or Manufacturer's Suggested Retail Price.
 The price the dealer charges you may, in fact, be higher or lower than the MSRP price, depending on demand and your negotiation skills.
 Despite the impression a salesperson may give you, the sticker price is almost always negotiable.